brson/hackmd-collab/compile-time-1.md

 It was mostly a great decision, and most people internally are mostly happy about it.

 But many complain about how long it takes to build.
 For some a full rebuild might take 15 minutes in development mode, and 30 minutes in release mode.
 To developers of large systems projects this might not sound horrible, but it's much slower than what many developers expect out of modern programming environments.
-TiKV is not even a particularly large system, with 2 million total lines of Rust code (TODO and other code?
-TODO not large?).
-Building [Servo] or [Rust itself][r] is much, much more unpleasant.
+(I wanted to say here that TiKV is not even that big of a codebase but it does contain 2 million lines of Rust and 2 million lines of C/C++, which is sizable.
+In comparison, Rust itself contains over 3 million lines of Rust, and [Servo] contains 2.7 million.
+[Full line counts here]).

 [Servo]: https://github.com/servo/servo
-[r]: github.com/rust-lang/rust/
+[Full line counts here]: https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84/edit

 Other nodes in the system are written in Go, which of course comes with a different set of advantages and disadvantages from Rust.
 Some of the Go developers at PingCAP resent having to wait for the Rust components to build.
 They are used to a rapid build-test cycle.

 Rust developers on the other hand are used to taking a lot of coffee breaks (or tea, or cigarettes, or sobbing, or whatever, as the case may be &mdash; Rust developers have the spare time to nurse their demons).

-TODO hook

 ## Preview: The TiKV Compile-time adventure so far